-- Where there are proceeds from the exploitation of the 23.04 copyright of the academic works referred to in clause 23.02, other than scholarly text and/or articles, and where the production of the work is dependent upon a direct allocation of University funds, staff, equipment, or other resources (not to include the faculty member's salary or the provision of office space), the proceeds from the exploitation shall be divided between the employee(s) and the Employer, such that seventy-five (75) percent of the proceeds of exploitation shall be allotted to the Employer until such time as the costs of the Employer's direct support of the costs of production have been met.
-Thereafter, the right of proceeds of exploitation shall revert to the holder(s) of the copyright, unless otherwise agreed in writing between the employee(s) and the Employer.
+- 23.04 Where there are proceeds from the exploitation of the copyright of the academic works referred to in clause 23.02, other than scholarly text and/or articles, and where the production of the work is dependent upon a direct allocation of University funds, staff, equipment, or other resources (not to include the faculty member's salary or the provision of office space), the proceeds from the exploitation shall be divided between the employee(s) and the Employer, such that seventy-five (75) percent of the proceeds of exploitation shall be allotted to the Employer until such time as the costs of the Employer's direct support of the costs of production have been met.
+The Employer shall be entitled to receive ten (10) percent of the Proceeds once the Proceeds earned following repayment of the Direct Support have exceeded \$150,000 (excluding scholarly work), unless otherwise agreed in writing between the employee(s) and the Employer.
 Employees exploiting any work that has been originated or developed with the direct support of the Employer shall so inform the Employer.
-The burden of establishing the amount of the costs incurred in the provision of such direct support shall lie on the Employer. - 23.05 An employee may enter into an agreement with the Employer for the use or exploitation of copyrightable material produced by the employee on terms to be agreed between the employee and the Employer in writing (see clauses 23.03 and 23.04). - 23.06 Copies of any agreements between the Employer and employees pursuant to clauses 23.03, 23.04, or 23.05, above, shall be sent to the Association. - 23.07 If after three (3) years, an author or originator deems instructional or bibliographic materials, of which the copyright has been assigned to the Employer, unsatisfactory for proposed use because of dating or any other academic or artistic reason, he/she shall have the right to review the work in question, and to amend it.
-If the work cannot be satisfactorily amended, the employee may withhold or withdraw it from use by the Employer.
+The burden of establishing the amount of the costs incurred in the provision of such direct support shall lie on the Employer. - 23.05 An employee may enter into an agreement with the Employer for the use or exploitation of copyrightable material produced by the employee on terms to be agreed between the employee and the Employer in writing (see clauses 23.03 and 23.04).

-- 23.08 An employee shall have the right to use copyrightable materials produced by him/her but owned by the University, if practicable.
+- 23.06 Copies of any agreements between the Employer and employees pursuant to clauses 23.03, 23.04, or 23.05, above, shall be sent to the Association. - 23.07 If after three (3) years, an author or originator deems instructional or bibliographic materials, of which the copyright has been assigned to the Employer, unsatisfactory for proposed use because of dating or any other academic or artistic reason, he/she shall have the right to review the work in question, and to amend it.
+If the work cannot be satisfactorily amended, the employee may withhold or withdraw it from use by the Employer. - 23.08 An employee shall have the right to use copyrightable materials produced by him/her but owned by the University, if practicable.
 (The onus of establishing that it is not practicable shall rest with the Employer.) - 23.09 An employee shall be given a copy of any of his/her work produced by the Employer, at no charge to the employee, if practicable.
 (The onus of establishing that it is not practicable shall rest with the Employer.) - 23.10 Should the Employer wish to erase or otherwise destroy a work produced as in clause 23.03, either during or at the end of an agreement as specified in clause 23.03, the author or originator shall be given one (I) month's notice in writing of such intention and shall be permitted during that time to take either the original or a copy of all or a part of the work for his/her own use, and at a cost not exceeding the cost of the tape/film/recording or other medium upon which the work has been recorded. - 23.II The Employer shall inform the Association and the originators in writing of any agreements it enters into purporting to assign copyright materials of which it is the copyright holder produced or to be produced by an employee to any party except that employee.